Boku Inc.

 • Acting as the principal spokesman for the Company

-The Chief Financial Officer is primarily responsible for the delivery of high quality information to the Board on the financial position of the Company.
+The Chief Financial Officer is primarily responsible for the delivery of high-quality information to the Board on the financial position of the Group.

 The Board has a schedule of matters reserved for the Board which requires the following key matters to considered and approved by the Board: